SANTHOSH0597/devopsProject/README.md

 # OVERVIEW

-This Project demonstrates simple DEVOPS practices including Simple Web Development
+This Project demonstrates simple DEVOPS practices including Simple Website

 # HOW TO RUN